Articles/Dog-Proof Your Home: A Room-by-Room Safety Checklist

 Kitchen

 • Trash can: Secure it with a locking lid or store it inside a cabinet.
-Cooked bones, chocolate wrappers, coffee grounds, and spoiled food are all dangerous
+Cooked bones, chocolate wrappers, coffee grounds, and spoiled food scraps are all common trash-can ingestions that send dogs to the ER.

-• Cleaning supplies: Move all cleaning products to upper cabinets or install child-proof locks on lower cabinet doors
+• Cleaning supplies: Move all cleaning products to upper cabinets or install childproof latches on lower cabinet doors.
+Many dish and laundry detergents cause chemical burns to the mouth and esophagus if chewed.

-• Counter surfaces: Do not leave food unattended on countertops, even large dogs can reach surprisingly high places when motivated
+• Counter surfaces: Never leave food unattended on countertops.
+Large and even medium-sized dogs can reach surprisingly high surfaces when motivated by smell, a behavior owners often call counter-surfing.

-• Dishwasher: Keep it closed when not loading or unloading.
-Dogs are attracted to food residue on dishes and can cut themselves on knives
+• Dishwasher: Keep it closed except while actively loading or unloading.
+Dogs are drawn to food residue on dishes and can cut their tongues or mouths on loaded knives.

 Living Room

-• Small objects: Remote control batteries, coins, buttons, rubber bands, and hair ties are common ingestion hazards
+• Small objects: Remote control batteries, coins, buttons, rubber bands, and hair ties are among the most common ingestion hazards vets see on X-rays.
+Batteries in particular can leak corrosive chemicals if punctured.

-• Candles: Never leave lit candles unattended with a dog.
-A wagging tail near an open flame is a fire hazard
+• Candles: Never leave a lit candle unattended around a dog.
+A wagging tail brushing an open flame is a real fire and burn hazard, more common than most owners expect.

-• Breakables: Move fragile items from coffee tables and low shelves, especially during the puppy phase
+• Breakables: Move fragile items off coffee tables and low shelves, especially during the puppy or adolescent chewing phase, which typically runs from about four to eight months of age.

 Bathroom

-• Toilet lid: Keep it down, especially if you use automatic bowl cleaners which contain chemicals harmful to dogs
+• Toilet lid: Keep it down, especially if you use automatic bowl-cleaning tablets, which contain chemicals that are harmful if a dog drinks from the bowl.

-• Trash: Bathroom trash often contains dental floss, cotton swabs, and other items that can cause intestinal blockages if swallowed
+• Trash: Bathroom trash often contains used dental floss, cotton swabs, and razor blades, all of which can cause intestinal blockages or internal cuts if swallowed.

-Tip: Keep the bathroom door closed as a default habit.
-It is the simplest way to eliminate an entire room of potential hazards without having to constantly monitor what is accessible.
+Tip: Keep the bathroom door closed as a default habit rather than an afterthought.
+It eliminates an entire room of hazards without requiring you to constantly monitor what is accessible on the counter or in the trash.

 Bedroom

-• Clothing and shoes: Socks, underwear, and shoes are among the most commonly ingested non-food items by dogs.
-Foreign body surgery to remove a swallowed sock can cost thousands
+• Clothing and shoes: Socks, underwear, and shoes are among the most commonly ingested non-food items in dogs, and a swallowed sock lodged in the intestine typically requires surgical removal, which can cost several thousand dollars and carries real surgical risk.

-• Jewelry: Small jewelry items are choking and ingestion hazards.
-Use a jewelry box and keep it in a closed drawer
+• Jewelry: Small jewelry items are both choking and ingestion hazards, and some contain metals that are toxic if swallowed.
+Use a closed jewelry box kept in a drawer, not a countertop dish.

-• Charging cables: Treat these the same as electrical cords, hide or protect them
+• Charging cables: Treat phone and laptop charging cables the same as electrical cords: hide them, protect them with cord covers, or unplug them when not in use.

 Garage and Laundry Room

-• Laundry pods: The concentrated detergent in these pods can cause severe oral and gastrointestinal irritation if bitten
+• Laundry pods: The concentrated detergent inside these pods causes severe oral and gastrointestinal chemical burns if a dog bites into one, and the bright colors make them look like toys to curious puppies.

-• Tools and hardware: Nails, screws, and small tools can be swallowed.
-Keep workbench areas tidy
+• Tools and hardware: Nails, screws, and small hardware can be swallowed and may require endoscopic or surgical removal.
+Keep workbench areas tidy and store loose fasteners in closed containers.

 Yard and Outdoor Spaces

-• Fence integrity: Walk your fence line and check for gaps, loose boards, or areas where a dog could dig under
+• Fence integrity: Walk your fence line at least twice a year and check for gaps, loose boards, or areas where a dog could dig underneath, especially after winter freeze-thaw cycles.

-• Toxic plants outdoors: Azaleas, oleander, sago palms, and yew are common landscaping plants that are toxic to dogs
+• Toxic plants outdoors: Azaleas, oleander, sago palms, and yew are common landscaping plants that are toxic to dogs, with yew being especially dangerous because even small amounts of the foliage or seeds can cause fatal heart arrhythmias.

-• Garden chemicals: Fertilizers, herbicides, and cocoa mulch can all poison dogs.
-Use pet-safe alternatives when possible
+• Garden chemicals: Fertilizers, herbicides, and cocoa bean mulch (which contains the same toxic compound found in chocolate) can all poison dogs.
+Use pet-safe alternatives where they exist and store the rest in a locked shed.

-• Pool or pond: Ensure your dog cannot accidentally fall in, or teach them where the exit ramp is and how to use it
+• Pool or pond: Ensure your dog cannot accidentally fall in unsupervised, or teach them where the exit ramp is and practice using it together so panic does not set in if they end up in the water alone.

 The Bottom Line